Mosquito Borne Disease Prevention

 Reduce Breeding Sites

 Mosquitos love stagnant water and only need three to four days to reproduce.
-They can breed in areas of water as small as a bottlecap.
+Take the steps to drain water from the following sites below:

 • old tires